Chart Color Schemes

 Infrastructure

-Craigieburn - South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Craigieburn - South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 32 projects likely to impact the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 32 projects likely affecting the region.
 Notable ones include Craigieburn West Precinct Structure Plan, Stockland Highlands Masterplanned Community, Merrifield Masterplanned Community, and Merrifield City Shopping Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.